Skip to Content

 How To Download The Designs

-Click on the title above the pattern you want.
-A higher resolution image will open in a new window on your browser.
-Click on that illustration and you will be able to print and save it.
+Click on the title above the very old pattern you want.
+A higher-resolution image will open in a new window on your browser.
+Click on that illustration, and you will be able to print and save it.

-All the Japanese patterns featured here are in the Public Domain so they are copy-right free.
+All the beautiful patterns featured here are in the Public Domain, so they are copy-right free.

 Patterns & Designs From Kyūko zufu